KESA24/KESA24/README.md

 ### Hi there, I'm Kesa 👋

-## I'm a Kreative Scientist, this is my programming treatise.
+## I'm a Kreative Scientist and this is my programming treatise.

 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other developers on software building and Data Science projects.